 And if you’re not a wimp?
 Well, that’s ok.
 You can come too.
 We won’t begrudge you your strength and fitness, speed and agility, or high-quality gear and superhuman resistance to cold.
 Much.

-So check out the map and the tabs on the right to see Jenny Far Away’s New Zealand Walks for Wimps!
+So check out the map and the tabs above to see Jenny Far Away’s New Zealand Walks for Wimps!

 And why not share the love for New Zealand’s beautiful hikes with everyone, and pin this post!